Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood: Axis III: Medical and Developmental Disorders and Conditions

 Axis III focuses on physical, mental, or developmental classification using other diagnostic methods.
-These disorders and conditions are not treated as a single diagnosis, but as a problem that may co-exist with others, as it may involve developmental difficulties.
+These disorders and conditions are not treated as a single diagnosis, but as a problem that may coexist with others, as it may involve developmental difficulties.

 Axis IV: Psychosocial Stressors

-This axis allows clinicians to focus on the intensity of psychosocial stress, which may act as an influencing agents in infant and childhood difficulties/disorders.
+This axis allows clinicians to focus on the intensity of psychosocial stress, which may act as an influencing agent in infant and childhood difficulties/disorders.
 Psychosocial stress can have direct and indirect influences on infants and children and depends on various factors.

 Axis V: Emotional and Social Functioning

 Emotional and social functioning capacities can be assessed using observations of the child with primary caregivers.
-The essential domains of functioning can be used in these observations on a 5-point scale, that describes overall functional emotional level.
+The essential domains of functioning can be used in these observations on a 5-point scale, that describes the overall functional emotional level.

 Rating Scales and Checklists

-The DC: 0-3R contains four forms that aid clinicians in identifying disorders in infants and toddlers, in examining the extent of problem behaviors, and in determining the nature of external factors influencing the child.
+The DC: 0-5 contains four forms that aid clinicians in identifying disorders in infants and toddlers, examining the extent of problem behaviors, and in determining the nature of external factors influencing the child.